ShortestPathLab/posthoc/docs/3-getting started/concepts/search-trace.md

 ## Event Record (Event List)

-The `eventList` is an array of objects each of which describes the state of a node at a particular stage in a search.
+The `events` is an array of objects each of which describes the state of a node at a particular stage in a search.
 Each object in this array is an `Event`.

-Each of the events in the `eventList` can be rendered/animated to show the process of the search, this is done by providing the variables of the event to the respectives components.
-The rendering process will be follow linear progression through the `eventList`
+Each of the events in the `events` can be rendered/animated to show the process of the search, this is done by providing the variables of the event to the respectives components.
+The rendering process will be follow linear progression through the `events`

 ### Event